Sourcing Refuge

 As a professional, there are several ways to help someone source refuge accommodation.

-Contact the National Domestic Abuse Helpline: The National Domestic Abuse Helpline is a 24-hour service that offers confidential support and advice to anyone experiencing domestic abuse.
+After hours: If necessary, contact the National Domestic Abuse Helpline which is a 24 hour service offering confidential support and advice on 0808 2000 247.
 They can provide information on available refuge spaces and refer individuals to appropriate services.

 Making a referral to EDAN Lincs Refuge